csteylae/MiniTry/README.md

 #### Grammar
 #explanations bnf :
-<...> : nonterminal, an abstract symbol that rpz a grammatical category (such as sentence, an instruction, an expression, etc)
-variable ::= a | b | c : terminal : basic symbol's language.
+"<...> : nonterminal, an abstract symbol that rpz a grammatical category (such as sentence, an instruction, an expression, etc) variable ::= a | b | c : terminal : basic symbol's language.
 They cannot be subdivised (such as keywords, specific char, generally written as is in the rules) definitions (productions rules) : defines how non-terminals can be transformed into terminals or into other non-terminals. ::= is equal to -> and means "is defined as" ex : <expression> ::= <terme> "+" <expression> | <terme> : means that expression can be defined as terme followed by an "+" and other expression or simply as a terme
 | : there is differents possible definitions
-recursivity : a nonterminals can be defined by itself
+recursivity : a nonterminals can be defined by itself"

 %token WORD